Vanyolande/Gen-AI-Bootcamp-2025/Sentence Constructor/README.md

 ##  CHatGPT Powered Assistant Guide
 ### Which Model

 GPT 4o

-I have the free version of ChatGPT
+I have the paid version of ChatGPT

 ## Prompting Guides